builderssquad/eth-even-listener/README.md

 * NodeJS module
 * build on top of getPastEvents (https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html#getpastevents)
-* Used key-value storage DB to cash the data. if you delete the storage it will replay all transactions
+* Used key-value storage DB to cache the data. if you delete the storage it will replay all transactions.

+Notice!
+Please use drive storage instead of memory in production

 ## Dependencies